 - The formal design of the course, which covers the format for teaching and work experience, the learning activities that are required in order to achieve the desired learning outcomes, the language the teaching will take place in, the documentation that is made available for learning, how this is prepared and how the relevant learning outcomes are assessed.

 - The informal design of the course, which covers all those activities that do not lead directly to the degree qualification (elective subjects, tutorials, career centre, language learning centre, writing workshops, excursions, exhibitions, cultural and sporting programme), but that are just as important as direct teaching and learning activities.

 - And the ‘hidden curriculum’, which covers all tacit assumptions and fundamental positions and beliefs which influence learning situations, such as the implications of the marking criteria, deadlines, approachability of teaching staff, their role, terms and concepts.

 These are all important factors in providing the best possible conditions for high-quality, cross-border mobility on the one hand, and the opportunity to acquire competencies even at one’s home university on the other hand.

 International students as important cultural ambassadors

 Students travelling outside Austria (outgoing) play an important role, as do students coming into Austria from many European countries and further afield (incoming).
 They all act as cultural ambassadors between their home and host countries, and, where they stay in the host country after studying, also enrich the labour market in the host country with their skills.

-The main hub for questions on mobility in higher education is the Austrian Exchange Service (OeAD GmbH), which among other responsibilities manages and implements the ERASMUS+ programme.
+The main hub for questions on mobility in higher education is the Agency for Education and Internationalisation (OeAD), which among other responsibilities manages and implements the ERASMUS+ programme.
 This programme provides support for European and international mobility in higher education.